 Europe is no longer the playground of the rich.
 It’s a budget traveler’s dream-come-true as well, as we’ll prove to you.
-Europe, on the one hand, is a terrific mix of landscape, history, culture and architecture.
-On the other hand it’s this monster that gobbles up cash as fast as you’re able to dole it out.
-Sticking to a daily allowance can be tricky while in Europe.
-However, as long as you curtail that spend instinct at Europe’s incredible shopping destinations, restaurants and bars; you should be able to get by on less in this magnificent continent.
+Europe, on the one hand, is a terrific mix of landscape, history, culture, and architecture.
+On the other hand, it’s this monster that gobbles up cash as fast as you’re able to dole it out.
+Sticking to a daily allowance isn’t easy, so visiting Europe on a budget is tricky.
+However, as long as you curtail that spend instinct at Europe’s incredible shopping destinations, restaurants, and bars; you should be able to get by on less in this magnificent continent.

 1. Budapest, Hungary